-Unlike rest of Ladakh which is predominantly Buddhist, Brokpas are animist and follow the Bon religion.
-They consider Ibex as the sacred animal.
+Unlike the rest of Ladakh which is predominantly Buddhist, Brokpas are animists and follow the Bon religion.
+They consider Ibex as a sacred animal.
 The Brokpa people have preserved their traditions and rituals over the ages.
 The villages of the Brokpas are also famous for their scenic splendor.
 Unlike the spartan landscape of Ladakh, the Brokpa villages have more green cover.
-The temperature in the villages is also higher than in other parts of Ladakh which have also led to the thriving vegetation.
-The temperature during summer reaches up to 40 degree Celsius.
+The temperature in the villages is also higher than in other parts of Ladakh which has also led to thriving vegetation.
+The temperature during summer reaches up to 40 degrees Celsius.
 Isolated from the modern world, the community mainly thrives on horticulture.
-Apricot and apples are the main crops.
+Apricots and apples are the main crops.
 Apricots, especially from DHA, are renowned for their sweetness.
 The apricot stones are used for producing oil.
 Dah and Hanu don’t have hotels or guest houses.
 But many tourism companies do offer tented accommodation.
 There are no restaurants in the village.
 It is advisable to carry your own food.
 You can buy snacks and other eatables from the small shops in the village.
 But if you want to stay longer than one day you would need to seek the help of locals.

-During summer, it is quite hot in the villages as temperature rises to 40 degree Celsius.
+During summer, it is quite hot in the villages as the temperature rises to 40 degrees Celsius.
 The best time to visit is from June to October.